Metformin is one of the most popular oral medications used to treat people with type 2 diabetes.

 - Fortamet

-This, in combination with diet and exercise, can lead to lower blood sugars, improved hba1c levels, and weight loss.
+In combination with adopting a healthy diet and engaging in regular physical activity, this can lead to lower blood sugar levels, reduced HbA1c levels, and, sometimes, weight loss.

-Most patients tolerate Metformin well.
-It is considered extremely safe and does not cause dangerous hypoglycemia unless you significantly overdose.
+Most people tolerate metformin well.
+It is considered extremely safe and does not typically cause dangerous hypoglycemia (low blood sugar) unless you take significantly more than prescribed or are using it in combination with other medicines that can cause low blood sugar, such as insulin or a sulfonylurea.

-It is a cheap and effective medication that is widely accessible.
-However, some people may experience mild to moderate symptoms, including:
+It is an inexpensive and effective medication that is widely accessible.
+However, some people may experience mild to moderate side effects, including:

 - Stomachache